 Additional Tips To Ensure That You’re Safe Always – Or Get Help ASAP When In A Challenge

-- When you arrive at any city, be sure to get the emergency phone number of the nearest police station.
+- When you arrive at the borders of any city, be sure to get the emergency phone number of the nearest police station.

 - Keeping largely to yourself means safety – to a large extent.